How Long Does Vinyl Plank Flooring Last? Comprehensive Guide

 What Factors Influence the Longevity of Vinyl Plank Flooring?

-The durability of vinyl plank flooring can greatly differ based on its quality, the level of usage, and the surrounding environmental conditions.
-Below is a comprehensive analysis:
+The durability of vinyl plank flooring can vary a lot based on its quality, how much it’s used, and the environment around it.
+Here’s a closer look:

 Standard-Quality Vinyl Plank Flooring